 After several months, approximately 60% of patients with untreated infection will begin to have intermittent bouts of arthritis, with severe joint pain and swelling.
 Large joints are most often affected, particularly the knees.
 Chronic Lyme is a persistent and debilitating disease.

-The major symptoms of chronic Lyme disease that overlap with Chronic Fatigue and Immune Dysfunction Syndrome (CFIDS) are:
+The major symptoms of chronic Lyme disease that overlap with Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) are:

 - cognitive dysfunction and mood changes